Surah An’aam (Verse102-103)

-It’s further said that human vision doesn’t comprehend Him; but He comprehends everything of the universe and zilch remains hidden from Him.
+It’s further said that human vision doesn’t comprehend Him, but He comprehends everything in the universe, and zilch remains hidden from Him.

-One amongst the objections raised by the unbelievers was that if Allah existed, why couldn’t they see Him.
+One of the objections raised by the unbelievers was that if Allah existed, why couldn’t they see Him?
 Vision relates only to matter and Allah isn’t a fabric being therefore, the question of His being subject to vision doesn’t arise. he’s unique:

 “there is nothing whatever like unto Him…. ” (42:11) and “And there’s none like unto Him. ” (112: 4)

-Allah’s nature is so subtle and fine, far beyond our limited conception so on be invisible to the physical eye and to be imperceptible to the senses and then pure on be above the mental or spiritual vision of citizenry. he’s unfathomable and inaccessible to human perception, imagination or comprehension.
-His presence can only be felt and realise through the manifestation of His attributes, working all told the objects throughout the universe, the foremost important of which is that of His creation and His total control over it.
+Allah’s nature is so subtle and fine, far beyond our limited conception so on is invisible to the physical eye and to be imperceptible to the senses and then pure on above the mental or spiritual vision of citizenry. he’s unfathomable and inaccessible to human perception, imagination, or comprehension.
+His presence can only be felt and realized through the manifestation of His attributes, working all told the objects throughout the universe, the foremost important of which is that of His creation and His total control over it.

 The very fact that he’s undefinable makes it clear that His attributes mentioned within the Quran may be seen through the effect of His activity on and within the universe created by Him.

-As regards the Hereafter, the Holy Prophet PBUH said that the righteous servants of Allah, whom He will favour with high ranks, will see him day after day, morning also as evening.
+As regards the Hereafter, the Holy Prophet PBUH said that the righteous servants of Allah, whom He will favor with high ranks, will see him day after day, the morning also as evening.
 (Tirmizi, Ahmad)